microsoft/bond/doc/src/bond_cpp.md

 We are also introducing the
 [Bond Communications framework](https://Microsoft.github.io/bond/manual/bond_comm.html)--known
 as Bond Comm.
-More information about Bond Comm for C# can be found [below](#bond-comm).
+More information about Bond Comm for C++ can be found [below](#bond-comm).

 Bond is published on GitHub at [https://github.com/Microsoft/bond/](https://github.com/Microsoft/bond/).